-Celebrate the Year of the Dog at the Chinese New Year Fair on Feb.
-24th & 25th from 10 a.m.- 5 p.m. both days.
+Celebrate the Year of the Pig at the Chinese New Year Fair on Feb.
+16th & 17th from 10 a.m.- 5 p.m. both days.
 This free, family-friendly two-day event showcases exciting performances, Asian art and culture, an array of delicious Chinese and Asian food and much more.
 The Fair is the largest event in San Diego County to celebrate the Chinese Lunar New Year.
-There will be food and commercial booths, continuous live performances on stage, lion and dragon dancers, an Asian Story Theater, cultural displays, and educational crafts at the children’s area.
+There will be food and commercial booths, continuous live performances on stage, a Lantern Parade, Chinese Acrobatic performances, lion and dragon dancers, cultural displays and arts and crafts for kids.

 Third Ave. and J St. Downtown

 San Diego, CA 92101